How to Detect a Keylogger on Android Device

 Although this doesn’t always mean that your device is being tapped, it is still smart to check.
 Sometimes, these issues can occur because there’s a pending software update.
 In other cases, though, you might be facing some security issues.

-How to Remove Keyloggers from Your Android Phone
+How to Remove Keyloggers From Your Android Phone

 Use a Keylogger Removal Tool